peterhinch/micropython-radio/radio-pickle/README.md

 For best performance a protocol based on fixed size, byte packed records should be used.
 The ``ustruct`` module facilitates packing data into bytes far more efficiently than pickle.
 This is at a cost in programming complexity and flexibility as, unlike this driver, record structure and length are set in code.
-I intend to write such a driver.
+The radio-fast directory contains such a driver.

 The TwoWayRadio Class - tweaking performance
 --------------------------------------------